Comstock Resources Inc. (CRK) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Deep Basin Capital LP with over 5.64 million shares valued at $24.65 million.
 The investor’s holdings represent 2.43% of the CRK Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Adage Capital Partners GP L.L.C. with 4.68 million shares valued at $20.45 million to account for 2.01% of the shares outstanding.
 The other top investors are Bank Of New York Mellon Corporation which holds 3.67 million shares representing 1.58% and valued at over $16.04 million, while Marshall Wace North America L.P. holds 1.01% of the shares totaling 2.36 million with a market value of $10.3 million.

-Comstock Resources Inc. (NYSE: CRK) is 24.94% higher on its value in year-to-date trading and has touched a low of $4.08 and a high of $8.48 in the current 52-week trading range.
+Comstock Resources Inc. (NYSE: CRK) is 28.15% higher on its value in year-to-date trading and has touched a low of $4.08 and a high of $8.48 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CRK stock was last observed hovering at around $5.44 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $7.00 for the next 12 months.
-It is also 45.4% off the consensus price target high of $10.00 offered by 12 analysts, but current levels are 9.0% higher than the price target low of $6.00 for the same period.
+The CRK stock was last observed hovering at around $5.73 in the last trading session, with the day’s loss setting it -0.13% off its average median price target of $7.00 for the next 12 months.
+It is also 44.0% off the consensus price target high of $10.00 offered by 12 analysts, but current levels are 6.67% higher than the price target low of $6.00 for the same period.

 Comstock Resources Inc. (CRK) Analyst Forecasts